 In addition to seeking a regular therapist for professional help, it is crucial that survivors of gun violence have a social support system as well.
 Going to support group meetings or group counseling can be a healing way to connect with and communicate with others who have also experience gun violence.
 The important thing is to never isolate yourself or allow feelings of avoidance to grow out of control.

 Although people with anxiety, depression and PTSD may feel tempted to use alcohol or drugs as a temporary solution to their symptoms in the end it will only make the situation worse.
 Focusing on health, connection with others and regular therapy are long term solutions that can minimize the symptoms of a mental illness.
-If you or someone you love has experienced a shooting or other traumatic event then contact a treatment center or therapist in your area.
+If you or someone you love has experienced a shooting or other traumatic event then contact a Mental Health Treatment Center or therapist in your area.